Getting health insurance

 Some insurers allow you mix and match policies: you can take out basic insurance with one company and get additional insurance from another.
 However, this will give you a lot of administrative hassle, so it’s not a recommended choice.

-Private health insurance providers in the Netherlands
+Health insurance companies in the Netherlands

 The Netherlands has 20 Dutch health insurance providers to choose from, as well as a number of international insurers.
-Some of the most popular health insurance companies that cover expats are:
+Some of the most popular Dutch health insurance companies that cover expats are:

 a.s.r.
 Zorg is one of the most sustainable health insurance providers in the Netherlands.
 Their insurance products are specially tailored to your needs and offer 100% free choice in hospitals and general practitioners across the country.
 Stay fit and healthy with a.s.r.
 Their advisers will listen, think along, and support you in whatever you need.